zmcdaniel/fewd-study-guide/javascript/javascript-closures.md

     var i;
     var uniqueID = 100;
     for (i = 0; i < theCelebrities.length; i++) {
-        // the j parametric variable is the i passed in on invocation of this IIFE​ theCelebrities[i]["id"] = function (j)  {
+        // the j parametric variable is the i passed in on invocation of this IIFE theCelebrities[i]["id"] = function (j)  {
             return function () {

                 // each iteration of the for loop passes the current value of i
-                // into this IIFE and it saves the correct value to the array​
+                // into this IIFE and it saves the correct value to the array

                 return uniqueID + j;
             // BY adding () at the end of this function, we are executing it